rtang03/helm-charts/charts/kiali/README.md

 ### Introduction
-Kiali Chart for customizaed integration with Grafana and Prometheus.
-Grafana and Prometheus is installed in "default" namespace; while Kiali is in "istio-system" namespace.
+Kiali Chart

-Note: Jaeger is configured; don't integrate.
-Need further troubleshooting
+NOTE: This chart is opinionated for experimental project; with a pre-determined network toplogy via Istio.
+It is unlikely to use for general purpose.

 ### Port forward
 ```shell